wkdhkr/dedupper/README.md

 * SQLite integration(Even if you delete a file, the hash will not be lost from SQLite DB.)
 * Examine files that are suspected of duplication.
 * nsfw image filtering by [Open nsfw model](https://github.com/yahoo/open_nsfw)
-* gender/age image filtering by [rude-carnie](https://github.com/dpressel/rude-carnie)
+* face of gender/age image filtering by [rude-carnie](https://github.com/dpressel/rude-carnie)
 * suggest same image of higher quality

 ## Setup